cdurf1/Trial/Introduction_1_0.md

 **Apache Hadoop\* adapter software**

 Intel® EE for Lustre* software is supported by the Apache Hadoop* adapter software, however the adapter software is a separate download.
 This Hadoop adapter for Lustre is compatible with the Apache Hadoop software, versions 2.3 and 2.5 as of this writing.
 Hadoop software allows users who run MapReduce jobs to bypass storing data in HDFS, and store the MapReduce output directly to Lustre instead.
 This allows the analytical processes direct access to scientific output instead of transferring data from the compute cluster storage system to another file system.
 Optimizations have also been made to the shuffle step in MapReduce to take advantage of Lustre’s high-speed network access to data.
 Many workloads will see an overall reduction in end-to-end processing time by using the Hadoop adapter with the Intel® EE for Lustre* software file system.
-For more information, see Installing Hadoop, the MAKEREF Hadoop Adapter for Intel® EE for Lustre* Software, and the MAKEREF Job Scheduler Integration.
+For more information, see Installing Hadoop, the Hadoop Adapter for Intel® EE for Lustre* Software, and the Job Scheduler Integration.

 **Automated Provisioning of Custom Lustre Service Nodes**